Muhammad Auwal Albani Zaria

-Muhammad Auwal Adam also known as Albani Zaria (27 September 1960 – 1 February 2014) was a Nigerian Islamic scholar who specialized in the field of Hadith and Fiqh.
-Islamic Law, mass communication, telecommunications engineering and ICT.
-He was a prominent Islamic scholar and the leader of the Salafi movement in Nigeria.
-He was a tailor at his earlier stage of life of which he usually called himself (specialized tailor).
-He was the first scholar to ascribe the word "Salafiyah" to the generation of scholars and students of Islamic denomination in Nigeria.
-Albani was considered by many contemporary Nigerian scholars as the greatest Salafi scholar in Nigeria.
+Muhammad Auwal Adam (also known as Albani Zaria; 27 September 1960 – 1 February 2014) was a Nigerian Islamic scholar who specialised in Hadith and Fiqh.
+He also studied Islamic law, mass communication, telecommunications engineering and information and communications technology.
+He was a leading figure in the Salafi movement in Nigeria and was regarded by many of his contemporaries as one of the most influential Salafi scholars of his generation.

+He was among the first scholars in Nigeria to popularise the use of the term “Salafiyah” among a generation of students and teachers of Islamic knowledge.